-The Proposal includes a description of the processes for consumer complaints, grievances, and abuse/neglect reporting.
-System for reporting, investigating, and resolving allegations of abuse, neglect and exploitation; Complaint and Grievance procedure and documentation of actions taken toward resolution; Written policies and procedures to be followed when a violation or alleged violation of consumer and staff relationship is reported verbally or written to any person; How will the consumer and consumer rights be protected, continue to receive services during the investigation process and until a resolution is reached?
-How is this demonstrated?
-Proposal describes the quality improvement (QI) plan used for this program, directed at desired outcomes for the consumer.
-Identification of a responsible person for the QI Program; Identification of the monitoring and evaluation process and persons responsible for both quality improvement and quality assurance; Identification of specific measurable indicators and targets/triggers and baseline data that is expected to improve based on service; Targets/Triggers are predetermined values that will assist in determining when further evaluation is warranted; Includes process outcomes for development and specific consumer outcome indicators; Implementation of quality improvement activities; Documentation of quality improvement activities; Reporting results to administrators, governing body, owner as applicable; Data sources for outcomes measurement is identified; Provision for consumer/family participation in QI processes How findings are used to correct identified problems and revise facility policies and procedures; Documentation of an annual review of QI activities and outcomes.
-Network Enrollment Requirements: See Network Enrollment Requirements in Appendix G. Other requirements: A clear description of the process by which consumers are directly and actively involved in the development, implementation, and evaluation of the services to be provided, including the Network Enrollment requirements as described below; A clear description of the service(s) to be provided; A clear description of the minimum qualifications for prospective; Accurate data related to the service (as available); The process to be used to evaluate and score the submission to determine the successful bidder; and The process for appeal - Budget Justification - Includes a budget justification narrative.
+Proposal describes the quality improvement (QI) plan used for this program, directed at desired outcomes for the consumer. • Identification of the monitoring and evaluation process responsible for both quality improvement and quality and baseline data that is expected to improve based of and baseline data that is expected to improve based of the transport of the consumer. • Identification of a responsible person for the QI Program Identification of the monitoring and evaluation process responsible for both quality improvement and quality and baseline data that is expected to improve based of the transport of the QI Program Identification of the monitoring and evaluation process responsible for both quality improvement and quality and baseline data that is expected to improve based of the transport of the QI Program Identification of the monitoring and evaluation process responsible for both quality improvement and quality and baseline data that is expected to improve based of the transport of the QI Program Identification of the monitoring and evaluation process responsible for both quality improvement and quality and baseline data that is expected to improve based of the transport of the QI Program Identification of the monitoring and evaluation process responsible for both quality improvement and quality and baseline data that is expected to improve based of the provided indicators and target and baseline data that is expected to improve based of the provided indicators and target and baseline data that is expected to improve based of the provided indicators and target and baseline data that is expected to improve based of the provided indicators and target and baseline data that is expected to improve based of the provided indicators and target and baseline data that is expected to improve beased of the provided indicators and target and baseline data that is expected to improve based of target and baseline data that is expected to improve beased of target and baseline data that is expected to improve base Network Enrollment Requirements: See Network Enrollment Requirements in Appendix G. Other requirements: A clear description of the process by which consumers are directly and actively involved in the development, implementation, and evaluation of the services to be provided, including the Network Enrollment requirements as described below; A clear description of the service(s) to be provided; A clear description of the minimum qualifications for prospective; Accurate data related to the service (as available); The process to be used to evaluate and score the submission to determine the successful bidder; and The process for appeal - Budget Justification - Includes a budget justification narrative.
 All proposed expenditures of the program, as outlined by the BH20 c-g, are explained in detail in the budget narrative.
 Includes a BH-20 Provider Budget Summary.

-- Proposal totals and subtotals are accurate; - The budget summary includes a list of revenues from every payer source from the last available 12-month period with percent of total revenues indicated; the percentage must total 100 and be reflective of actual revenues billed.
-If this is a new service for provider and actual revenues are not available, provide 12-month projected revenue by source; - If the service is a Medicaid reimbursable service, the provider must be a Medicaid provider. - When the service is paid for by third party insurance, explanation of why the provider is not enrolled in the insurance provider networks is required.
+Proposal totals and subtotals are accurate; The budget summary includes a list of revenues from every payer source from the last available 12-month period with percent of total revenues indicated; the percentage must total 100 and be reflective of actual revenues billed.
+If this is a new service for provider and actual revenues are not available, provide 12-month projected revenue by source; If the service is a Medicaid reimbursable service, the provider must be a Medicaid provider.

-Includes a Provider Budget BH20 c-h. for both service development and ongoing provision (unless paid FFS for ongoing service)